Are you looking for a WordPress restaurant ordering system or just an easy, simple way to let people order from your restaurant online?

-This form comes with the following fields in this order:
+The Takeout Order Form template comes with the following fields in this order:

 - Name (First and Last)

-Unless you’re a pizza place, you’ll probably need to customize your template a bit to match your particular menu.
+Unless you’re running a pizza place, you’ll probably need to customize your template a bit to match your particular menu.

-Now, Click on the Upload Image button under each item to choose an image for each menu item.
+Now, click on the Upload Image button under each item to choose an image for each menu item.